This medication is often part of a general recovery plan that includes rest and physical therapy.

 Numerous online and anecdotal reports suggest that some people abuse cyclobenzaprine for a “high” narcotic effect because it can cause drowsiness.

-At even higher doses, cyclobenzaprine can cause severe ataxia , a neurological condition in which you lose control of your muscle movements.
+At even higher doses, cyclobenzaprine can cause severe ataxia, a neurological condition where you lose control of your muscle movements.

 According to the Los Angeles forensic office, singer Whitney Houston had five drugs in her system when she drowned in her hotel’s bathtub in 2012, including cyclobenzaprine.

-Take cyclobenzaprine only as directed by your doctor, and keep this and all other medications away from children, adolescents and anyone for whom the medication has not been prescribed.
+Take cyclobenzaprine only as directed by your doctor, and keep this and all other medications away from children, adolescents, and anyone for whom the drug has not been prescribed.

 Discuss a current or planned pregnancy with your doctor before taking cyclobenzaprine.
 This medicine should only be taken during pregnancy if the benefits outweigh the risks.
 Your doctor can help you decide if it is right for you.

-Also tell your doctor if you are breast-feeding or plan to do so in the future.
-It is not known if cyclobenzaprine passes into breast milk, but studies show that it has happened with similar medications.
+Also, tell your doctor if you are breastfeeding or plan to do so in the future.
+It is unknown if cyclobenzaprine passes into breast milk, but studies show it has happened with similar medications.

 Side effects of cyclobenzaprine

 - Dry mouth.